 - Utilization of the wrong basket

-- Utilization of insufficient amount of coffee
+- Utilization of an insufficient amount of coffee

-An old and dried out coffee belongs in one place: the trash!
+An old and dried-out coffee belongs in one place: the trash!
 We understand that pre-ground coffee is convenient.
 However, it’s not the best ingredient for a perfect crema.

-Ideal extraction is best done with water at 195-200 degrees fahrenheit temperature, otherwise, the extraction will be weak.
+Ideal extraction is best done with water at 195-200 degrees Fahrenheit temperature; otherwise, the extraction will be weak.
 A weak extraction results in a weak coffee that lacks aroma and flavor.

-Another thing you should not skip on is using the correct filter basket and the correct amount of coffee.
+Another thing you should not skip is using the correct filter basket and the correct amount of coffee.
 To make a single shot, 7 grams of coffee should be used.
 Take note of the magic word: this is for a SINGLE shot!